raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 What have we done? **We have incorporated getters and setters into our code, while maintaining the ability to decorate them with added functionality as if they were ordinary methods**.

-That's a win for decomposing code/
+That's a win for decomposing code.

 ### one more thing